hypernym-studio/bundler/README.md

 })
 ```

-It can also be set per entry.
+It can also be set per entry:

 ```ts
 export default defineConfig({